You Are Not Alone: Child Sexual Abuse Survivors Can Get Justice With an LDS Church Lawsuit

 How much does it cost to hire your firm?

 There’s no up-front cost to you, and we don’t get paid unless we recover compensation for you.
-We work on a contingency basis and cover all legal expenses up front so you have no additional financial burden while pursuing your legal rights against the Mormon Church.
+We work on a contingency basis and cover all legal expenses up front, so you have no additional financial burden while pursuing your legal rights against the Mormon Church.

 Respected Support Resources for Survivors